United States: an e-commerce & payments primer

 Even in turbulent times, the US economy continues to perform.
 The IMF forecasts that American GDP will grow by 3.7% in 2022, falling to 2.4% in 2023 .
-Despite concerns about high inflation, consumer spending was still growing at a rate of over 1% when this guide was last updated.
+Despite concerns about high inflation, consumer spending was still growing at a rate of over 0.2% when this report was last updated .

-In the early months of 2022, despite a challenging situation on many fronts internationally, US consumer confidence remained positive .
+By mid-2022, and in the face of a challenging situation on many fronts internationally, US consumer confidence fell to 98.7 points — just below its 100-point baseline but still the lowest level in a decade .
 According to Moody’s, investment volumes were still rising in the first quarter of 2022 .

 In the United States, e-commerce, fresh from a shot in the arm during the pandemic, also remains robust.
 In some categories, for instance auto parts or groceries, the annual growth in online orders is between 20% and 30% .
 And this double-figure growth in online commerce is expected to persist until at least 2026 .